CGCooke/CGCooke.github.io/_posts/2019-3-23-Kalman-Filters.md

 5. *H* : How to each measurement is related to the internal state of our system, in addition to scaling measurements.
 IE, If we have a GPS receiver, it tells us about our position, while an accelerometer tells us about our position.

-6. *F* : How the system evolves over time.
+6. *F* : The state transition matrix.
+How the system evolves over time.
 IE, if we know the position and velocity of an object, then in the absence of any error or external influence we can predict it's next position from it's current position and velocity.

-7. *B* : A control matrix.
+7. *B* : The control matrix.
 This matrix allows us to tell the filter about how we expect any inputs we provide the system (*u*) to update the state of the system.
 In many cases, especially when we are taking measurments of a system we don't control, the control matrix is not required.